nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User identifies the task to attach a file/hyperlink and specifies the location of the file or hyperlink
+1. User identifies the task to attach a file/hyperlink and specifies the location of the file or hyperlink.
-2. System adds the links and attachments to the task and displays the updated task Use case ends
+2. System adds the links and attachments to the task and displays the updated task.
+Use case ends.

 #### Use case: Undo previous operation
 Use case ID: UC07 Undo previous operation